sbseltzer/VersionMacros/README.md

 # Closing Remarks

-If this was helpful for one of your projects, consider leaving a thank-you note in the issues. :)
+If this was helpful for one of your projects, consider leaving a thank-you note in [Discussions](https://github.com/sbseltzer/VersionMacros/discussions). :)

 My website: [sbseltzer.net](https://sbseltzer.net/)